SLH News - Logos Fanbase

 New York Yankees Primary Logo 1915 - 1946Doesn't ‘NY’ mean New York?
 That’s the logo of the New York Yankees baseball team.
 And that ‘LA’?
 Nope, it’s not the city; it’s the official logo of the LA Dodgers.

 In these two instances, the sports logo has transcended its original purpose to become a fashion accessory.
-While many Yankees/Dodgers fans must feel that non-fans have appropriated their teams’ logo, it displays the sheer power of the logo in the 21st century.
+While many Yankees and Dodgers fans may feel that non-fans have appropriated their teams’ logos, it highlights the sheer power of the logo in the 21st century.

 A Short History of the Sport Logo

 Identifying a point in time when the sports logo became a thing is problematic so that we won’t go there.
-We do know that logos evolved from letters or colors pertaining to a team, and they evolved from that point.
+We do know that logos evolved from letters or colors of a team, and they evolved from that point.

 More formalized logos began to appear at the start of the 20th century.
 One of the oldest is the 1901 NFL logo for the Arizona Cardinals; the Yankees logo, cited above, was designed by Tiffany & Co. in 1909.